Janspeed

 Janspeed Technologies Ltd is an automotive performance tuning company, specialising in exhaust systems.
 The company was founded in 1962 by János Ódor.
 With a workforce of 74 employees, Janspeed works closely with many luxury and performance car makers including Aston Martin, Lotus and Bentley.
 As well as customer products, Janspeed has also been a race car preparation business, which has among others, built works Datsun and later Nissan vehicles for the British Touring Car Championship and DTM.

 History

 In 1956 János Ódor emigrated from Hungary to Britain and after an apprenticeship with Downton Engineering, founded his company as Janspeed Engineering Ltd in Salisbury in October 1962.
 Initially specialising in exhausts and performance parts for the BMC Mini, Janspeed soon expanded to providing turbocharging units and other equipment designed to fit Vauxhall and Ford vehicles.

-Products

-Janspeed fabricates performance exhausts for a multitude of vehicles and leading car makers.
-After gaining Tier 1 & 2 supplier status, Janspeed now focuses on larger volume OEM projects.

-In previous years, Janspeed catered to bespoke orders and designs and supplied individual exhaust parts such as downpipes and manifolds.
-The company also provided turbocharger applications and conversion kits for many different car makers.

 Motor Sport

 As well as providing performance parts for road users, the company has a long established association with motor racing.
 Janspeed was contracted by British Leyland in 1968 to prepare cars for the London to Sydney Marathon.
 Following this, Janspeed gained a contract from Datsun and built works cars for the Avon Tour of Britain in 1973.
 Success followed in 1974, '75 and '76 with Datsun Sunny's winning the Dutch Touring Car Championship.